ta4j/ta4j-wiki/Getting-started.md

 // Selling rules
 // We want to sell:
 //  - if the 5-ticks SMA crosses under 30-ticks SMA
-//  - or if if the price looses more than 3%
+//  - or if the price loses more than 3%
 //  - or if the price earns more than 2%
 Rule sellingRule = new CrossedDownIndicatorRule(shortSma, longSma)
         .or(new StopLossRule(closePrice, 3.0))